Latest Data Show Mixed Progress & Persistent Rural-Urban Differences

-Census data show large differences in household income, poverty, education, and health insurance status between Tennessee’s rural and urban counties.
+Census data for Tennessee's 95 counties continue to show large differences in household income, poverty, education level, and health insurance coverage.

 The biggest differences occur between neighborhoods that are often just miles apart.

 Tennessee saw large improvements in household income and the poverty in 2019, but both metrics still trail the national average.

 Before COVID-19, one in five Tennesseans already had medical debt on a credit report.
 This pandemic and recession could make it an even bigger problem.